JotaBravo/spacecraft-uda/README.md

 ### 3.2 Train a model with pseudo-labels

+The script will take the initial configuration file and the training weights associated to that training file to generate pseudo-labels and train a new model.
+Every iteration a new configuration file is generated automatically so the results are not overwritten.

+#### 3.2.1 Create the config file

-To train the pseudo-labelling loop you first need to configure the "main_loop.py" script by specifying the path to the folder where the configuration files will be stored, and the initial configuration file.
+To train the pseudo-labelling loop you first need to configure the "main_loop.py" script by specifying the path to the folder where the configuration files will be stored, the initial configuration file and the number of iterations.
+In each iteration a new configuration file will be created in the BASE_CONFIG folder with an increased niter counter.
+For example you first create the folder "configs_loop_sunlamp_10_epoch" and place the config file "loop_sunlamp_niter_0000.json" under it.
+For the next iteration of the pseudolabelling a new configuration file loop_sunlamp_niter_0001.json will be created.

 ```python
 NITERS      = 100